 Chinese Army removing tents, seen withdrawing troops from Galwan Valley: Sources

-The Chinese Army is removing tents and moving back from certain areas of the Galwan Valley, in a first sign of disengagement of troops from the area, government sources said on Monday.
-They said disengagement of the Chinese troops has started as per an agreement between the Corps Commander's of the two sides.

-The Chinese Army is seen removing tents and structures at Patrolling Point 14, the sources said.
-Similar movement of vehicles of the Chinese Army is seen at Gogra Hot Spring area, the sources said.
+On June 30, the Indian and Chinese armies held the third round of Lt General-level talks during which both sides agreed on an "expeditious, phased and step wise" de-escalation as a "priority" to end the standoff.
+The first round of the Lt General talks were held on June 6 during which both sides finalised an agreement to disengage gradually from all the standoff points beginning with Galwan Valley.

+However, the situation deteriorated following the Galwan Valley clashes as the two sides significantly bolstered their deployments in most areas along the LAC.
+On Friday, Prime Minister Narendra Modi made a surprise visit to Ladakh during which he said the era of expansionism is over and that the history is proof that "expansionists" have either lost or perished, in comments which were seen as a clear message to China that India is not going to backoff and would deal with the situation with a firm hand.

 The Indian and Chinese armies are locked in a bitter standoff in multiple locations in eastern Ladakh for the last seven weeks.
-The tension escalated manifold after 20 Indian soldiers were killed in a violent clash in Galwan Valley on June 15.
+The tension escalated manifold after killing of 20 Indian soldiers in Galwan Valley.
 The Chinese side also suffered casualties but it is yet to give out the details.
-India has been insisting on restoration of status quo ante in all areas of eastern Ladakh to restore peace and tranquillity in the region.

-India and China have held several rounds of diplomatic and military talks in the last few weeks to ease tension in the region.
-However, there was no visible sign of end to the standoff though the two sides agreed to initiate disengagement of the forces from the region.PTI MPB DV DV.
+Both sides have held several rounds of diplomatic and military talks in the last few weeks to ease tension.
+Following the Galwan Valley clashes, the Army has sent thousands of additional troops to forward locations along the border besides moving in heavy weapons.

 - READ MORE ON: